 Of course, maybe it wasn’t PBS or a lack of Saturday cartoons.
 But that’s my version and I’m sticking with it.

 Alan Cronk retired after spending 32 years in the newspaper industry as a marketer, editor and writer at the Winston-Salem Journal.
-This is the second in a series of blogs about his and his wife’s experience educating their child about money.
-Previous blog: Baby Steps.
+This is the second in a series of articles about his and his wife’s experience educating their child about money.
+The first article: Baby Steps.